FAI National League: History

 In December 2024, the FAI formally invited clubs to express interest in a new third-tier “National League” due to commence in August 2026, with the aim of bridging the gap between regional amateur football and the League of Ireland First Division.
 The proposed league is intended to feature promotion to the First Division and relegation into existing provincial competitions, creating a national pyramid for the first time since the A Championship folded in 2011.

-The FAI proposes to select 20 clubs, divided into regional North and South divisions, based on criteria such as facilities, governance, and financial stability.
+The FAI proposed to select 20 clubs, divided into regional North and South divisions, based on criteria such as facilities, governance, and financial stability.
 Some clubs interested include reserve teams of League of Ireland clubs, established school teams and ambitious non-league sides, some considering joint bids in order to meet the required standards.